marwanthestudent/marwanthestudent.github.io/_pages/about.md

 ## Research

-I'm involved in projects that focuses on sensing and modeling heterogeneous fluid systems to estimate properties like slurry thickness and dryness in real time.
+I'm involved in projects that focus on sensing and modeling heterogeneous fluid systems to estimate properties like slurry thickness or dryness in real time.
 My work combines custom sensing pipelines, statistical modeling, and embedded systems at the [Hybrid Atelier](https://hybridatelier.uta.edu).

 ## Teaching